soisalon/CognateFinder/README.md

 ## Datasets

-Datasets used in the RANLP 2019 paper _"Cross-Family Similarity Learning for Cognate Identification in Low-Resource Languages"_ can be found in the folder `data`:
+Datasets used in the RANLP 2019 paper _Cross-Family Similarity Learning for Cognate Identification in Low-Resource Languages_ can be found in the folder `data`:

 - `ew_cognates.txt` contains all the cognate pairs used for training the similarity learning models.
 The words have been obtained from the _Etymological WordNet_ database by [1].